2014–15 Birmingham City F.C. season: October

 Birmingham approached the visit of AFC Bournemouth still in 21st place, above the relegation places by a goal difference of one.
 They lost 8–0, a goal down inside three minutes and a man down three minutes later when Edgar was deemed the last defender.
 Caddis missed a 53rd-minute penalty that would have made the score 3–1.
 Bournemouth continued to score at will, including three in the final ten minutes.
 It was their record league win and Birmingham's record home defeat.
 Paul Robinson apologised for "that shambles of a game", recognised the fans' disappointment at paying a lot of money to come and watch an unacceptable performance, and promised that he and the rest of the players would take responsibility for putting it right.

-MK Dons had refused Birmingham permission to speak to Karl Robinson, and former manager Chris Hughton was reportedly interested in returning, but by the Bournemouth match, the shortlist comprised three men: Owen Coyle, most recently at Wigan Athletic, and the two candidates believed by the media to be joint favourites, Mike Phelan, former assistant to Sir Alex Ferguson at Manchester United, and Burton Albion manager and one-time Birmingham defender Gary Rowett.
+MK Dons had refused Birmingham permission to speak to Karl Robinson, and former manager Chris Hughton was reportedly interested in returning, but by the Bournemouth match, the shortlist comprised three men: Owen Coyle, most recently at Wigan Athletic, and the two candidates believed by the media to be joint favourites, Mike Phelan, former assistant to Alex Ferguson at Manchester United, and Burton Albion manager and one-time Birmingham defender Gary Rowett.
 Described by the Birmingham Mail as "by far the most impressive interviewee", Rowett was appointed on 27 October on a one-year rolling contract.
 He brought his Burton backroom team with him: Kevin Summerfield, Mark Sale and Kevin Poole, all three former Birmingham players themselves, as respectively assistant manager, first-team coach and goalkeeping coach, and appointed Darren Robinson as head of performance.
 Crosby and previous goalkeeping coach John Vaughan left the club, and Beale returned to a coaching role.